binlab/terraform-aws-vault-ha-raft/README.md

 - Requirements block and [versions.tf](versions.tf) may not accurately display a real minimum version of providers.
 A declared versions ware just an installed in the time of development and testing of the module and can give guaranties of working with this or higher version.
 If you use older versions of modules for some reason and can give some guarantees of working with it, please create an issue for downscaling some version to minimal needed.

+- According to the [opened issue](https://github.com/terraform-providers/terraform-provider-aws/issues/729) be careful with Tags settings, any changes after creating the tags may have a trigger effect on the change of value.
+Until the problem is closed by the Terraform team, a [temporary workaround](https://github.com/binlab/terraform-aws-vault-ha-raft/blob/b12700faef08ec460fc341d5ad12d0ee575486f6/ec2.tf#L46) is applied and it is best to determine the tag names in advance

 ## Requirements